mozayed007/University-Projects/README.md

 # University Projects
-Some of the Projects done during related academic courses learning period.
+Some of the Projects done during related academic courses learning.